puckdoug/zpdatafetch/README.md

 Anyone interested to contribute is welcome to do so.
 These are the areas where I could use help:

-- [ ] Check if there are any objects not handled
+- [ ] Check if there are any objects not handled - Zwiftracing has a clean, documented API.
+Zwiftpower, not so much...
 - [ ] Update the interface to allow alternate keyrings
+- [ ] Open to suggestions...